rafi-fauzan/Pleural_Effusion_Classifier_Model_Keras_TF/README.md

 This repo contains the source code of my undergraduate thesis project.
 The goal of this project is to create a model to classify chest x-ray images and detect an abnormal lung condition called Pleural Effusion.

-The model used is pre-trained VGG19 that has been trained with numbers of chest x-ray images of pleural effusion class from the famous ChestXray14 dataset, and for localization purposes, the grad-cam technique is used.
+The model used is pre-trained VGG19 that has been trained with numbers of chest x-ray images of pleural effusion class from the ChestXray14 dataset, and for localization purposes, the grad-cam technique is used.

 <sub>Samples of heatmap produced by the model<sub>